dmalakwen/Akan-Name/README.md

 ## Known Bugs
 * Saturday 13th 2019 returns a value of -0.449 which causes the application to crash

+If you find a bug (the website couldn't handle the query and or gave undesired results), kindly open an issue here by including your search query and the expected result.

+If you'd like to request a new function, feel free to do so by opening an issue here.
+Please include sample queries and their corresponding results.

 ## License
 > MIT License &copy 2020 Daniel Malakwen

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Collaborate
 To collaborate, reach me on [Email](mdan006@gmail.com)